TrustedFirmware-M/tf-m-extras/docs/partitions/adac/adac_impl_for_rse.rst

    and a system reset is required to return to the previous state.
 6. Depending on current policy, the debug start and stop request may require a system reset for the request to be processed in a distinct debug session.
-   For RSS, a system reset is required for handling debug requests for any components of CCA security domain.
+   For RSE, a system reset is required for handling debug requests for any components of CCA security domain.
 7. Finally, CCA Platform Attestation token should be different if any CCA debug is enabled.